tinode/chat/API.md

  * ua: user agent string of the user's client software last used

 Message `{get what="data"}` to `me` queries the history of invites/notifications.
 It's handled the same way as to any other topic.

+### `fnd` topic: contacts discovery

+Topic `fnd` is automatically created for every user at the account creation time.
+It serves as an endpoint for discovering other users.
+Users registered in the system are indexed by tags.
+A tag is an identifier string such as a phone number or an email prepended with a descriptor, ex. `tel:14155551212` or `email:alice@example.com`.
+To search for contacts a user sets `private` parameter of the `fnd` topic to an array of tags then issues a `{get what="sub"}` request.
+The system responds with a `{meta}` message with the `sub` section listing details of the found contacts.

+The `public` parameter holds the list of tags this user can be discovered by.
+The `private` holds tags that this user wants to discover.
+These parameters can be manipulated in the same manner as with any other topic.

+Topic `fnd` is read-only. `{pub}` messages to `fnd` are rejected.

+(The following functionality is not implemented yet) When a new user registers with tags matching the given query, the `fnd` topic will receive `{pres}` notification for the new user.

 ### Peer to Peer Topics